WristCoin/POS-Integration-SDK-iOS/README.md

 `try! setEventIdCmd = SetEventIdCommand(eventId: [0xA6,0x49,0xE0,0xF4,0x0B,0xC0,0x11,0xEA,0x84,0xD8,0xAF,0xBA,0xB2,0xCF,0xCB,0x2A])`

 Then send the command to the terminal as shown above.
-It's recommended you handle exceptions that may be thrown, the  examples provided are intended for explanatory purposes only and hence are kept to a single line of code, but in practice handling
+It's recommended you handle exceptions that may be thrown, the  examples provided are intended for explanatory purposes only and hence are kept to a single line of code for brevity however in practice handling these exceptions is needed.

 ### Debiting Wristband Credit - Short Response